wp-plugins/gauntlet-security/README.txt

 3. Not all issues need to be fixed.
 Less important tests are included for the paranoid.

 == Changelog ==

+= 1.1.2 =
+* Fix: Remove PHP short tags
+* Enhancement: File Permissions check includes more "why" and less "how"
+* Enhancement: Shellshock check uses a more reliable method

 = 1.1.1 =
 * Fix: Plugin "PHP Fatal error"